atikurrahman1996/mern_stack_e-commerce_project/server/README.md

 15. create seed route for testing
 16. GET /Api/users-> isAdmin->getAllUsers->searchByName and pagination functionality
 17. Response Handler Controller for error or success
-18. GET /Api/users/:id-> get a single user id
+18. GET /Api/users/:id-> get a single user BY id
+19. How to create services in the backend
+20. DELETE /Api/users/:id-> DELETE a single user BY id